The Most Secure Raised Toilet Seat ? How To Make The Right Choice ? 50 + Examples

 Raised toilet seats with legs

-Raised toilet seats with legs are seats which attach to the bowl by plastic clamping systems, but also have legs in each corner which also take the weight, and make it impossible for the seat to wobble or to come off the toilet.
+Raised toilet seats with legs are seats which either slot into the bowl, or attach to the bowl by plastic clamping systems, but also have legs in each corner which also take the weight, and make it impossible for the seat to wobble or to come off the toilet.

 The seats are 4.3 or 4.5 inches high.